RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 **Deadlines and late work:** Deadlines for course work are clearly indicated on the Course Calendar; in cases of apparent conflict between dates, always assume that the Course Calendar is right.

 + *For Daily Prep and Followup Activities*: No extensions to deadlines are available.
 Simply submit a good faith effort on all items by the deadline.
-+ *For Checkpoints and WeBWorK sets*: Deadlines may be extended 12 and 24 hours, respectively, by spending a token.
++ *For Checkpoints and Weekly Practice*: Deadlines may be extended 12 and 24 hours, respectively, by spending a token.
 No other extensions are available.
 + *For AEPs*: There is only one deadline for AEP's, namely the last day of classes (11:59pm ET, Friday December 11).
 Otherwise you simply submit your work when it is ready to be graded (subject to the Two-Item-Per-Week Rule).
 This deadline will not be extended.

 **Math Center:** The Math Center, located on the second floor of Mackinac Hall near the Mathematics Department office, provides a workspace for students to work on mathematics course assignments and on-demand help from trained student workers.
+While most Math Center staff do not have specific background for MTH 225, they can help with prerequisite mathematics such as college algebra.
 The Math Center also offers online help.
 Information on hours of operation and online access will be given during week 1.

 **Special learning needs:** If you have special needs because of learning, physical or other disabilities, it is your responsibility to contact Disability Support Resources (DSR) at 616-331-2490 or http://www.gvsu.edu/dsr/ .
 DSR will help you arrange accommodations.
 Then, speak with me in person about making those accommodations and ensure that they are consistent with your arrangements with DSR.